FIWARE/tutorials.Linked-Data/README.md

 ![](https://fiware.github.io/tutorials.Linked-Data/img/ngsi-ld.png)

 Once again, _entity_ can be considered to be the core element.
-Every entity must use a unique `id` [URN](https://en.wikipedia.org/wiki/Uniform_resource_name), there is also a `type`, used to define the structure of the data held, which is also a URN.
-This URN should correspond to a well-defined data model which can be found on the web.
+Every entity must use a unique `id` which can be a URI, often a [URN](https://en.wikipedia.org/wiki/Uniform_resource_name), there is also a `type`, used to define the structure of the data held, which is also a URI.
+This URI should correspond to a well-defined data model which can be found on the web.
-For example the URN `https://uri.fiware.org/ns/datamodels/Building` is used to define common data model for a [Building](https://fiware-datamodels.readthedocs.io/en/latest/Building/Building/doc/spec/index.html).
+For example the URI `https://uri.fiware.org/ns/datamodels/Building` is used to define common data model for a [Building](https://fiware-datamodels.readthedocs.io/en/latest/Building/Building/doc/spec/index.html).

 _Entities_ can have _properties_ and _relationships_.
-Ideally the name of each _property_ should also be a well defined URN which corresponds to a common concept found across the web (e.g. `http://schema.org/address` is a common URN for the physical address of an item).
+Ideally the name of each _property_ should also be a well defined URI which corresponds to a common concept found across the web (e.g. `http://schema.org/address` is a common URI for the physical address of an item).
 The _property_ will also have a value which will reflect the state of that property (e.g.
 `name="Checkpoint Markt"`).
 Finally a property may itself have further properties (a.k.a. _properties-of-properties_) which reflect further information about the property itself.
 Properties and relationships may in turn have a linked